awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-apifunctionauth.md

 Requires an API key for this API path and method\.
 *Type*: Boolean
 *Required*: No
-*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.
+*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `AuthorizationScopes`   <a name="sam-function-apifunctionauth-authorizationscopes"></a>
-Authorization scopes to apply to this Api \+ Path \+ Method\.
+Authorization scopes to apply to this API \+ Path \+ Method\.
 Scopes listed here will override any scopes applied by the `DefaultAuthorizer` if one exists\.
 *Type*: List
 *Required*: No
-*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.
+*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `Authorizer`   <a name="sam-function-apifunctionauth-authorizer"></a>
 The `Authorizer` for a specific Function
 If you have specified a Global Authorizer on the API and want to make a specific Function public, override by setting `Authorizer` to `NONE`\.
 *Type*: String
 *Required*: No
-*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.
+*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `InvokeRole`   <a name="sam-function-apifunctionauth-invokerole"></a>
 Specifies the `InvokeRole` to use for `AWS_IAM` authorization\.
 *Type*: String
 *Required*: No
 *Default*: CALLER\_CREDENTIALS
-*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.
+*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
 *Additional Notes*: `CALLER_CREDENTIALS` maps to `arn:aws:iam::*:user/*`, which uses the caller credentials to invoke the endpoint\.

  `ResourcePolicy`   <a name="sam-function-apifunctionauth-resourcepolicy"></a>
 Configure Resource Policy for this path on an API\.
 *Type*: [ResourcePolicyStatement](sam-property-function-resourcepolicystatement.md)
 *Required*: No
-*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.
+*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

 ## Examples<a name="sam-property-function-apifunctionauth--examples"></a>